-Measures of mortality and morbidity are ordinarily dependent on the ability to quantify the impact of illness on one’s health and daily functioning.
+Measures of mortality and morbidity are ordinarily dependent on quantifying the impact of illness on one’s health and daily functioning.
 The development of deep vein thrombosis can lower the quality of your life significantly.
 Thanks to scientific research, it is possible to increase the quality of life of people with.
 Explained below are tips on how to achieve that.

 People tend to fear what they do not understand or have very little knowledge about.
-Worrying and anxiety tend to put one under a lot of stress, and this can decrease their health status significantly.
-Once you are diagnosed with the condition, do not rely on rumors; instead, do some research.
+Worrying and anxiety tend to put one under a lot of stress, which can significantly decrease their health status.
+Do not rely on rumors once you are diagnosed with the condition; instead, do some research.
 Strive to understand the condition and ask your doctor as many questions as possible.
-Once you understand the medical condition, you will worry less about it and even practice things that will keep the symptoms at bay.
+Once you understand the medical condition, you will worry less about it and even practice things to keep the symptoms at bay.

 Watch What You Eat

 Too much body fat is dangerous for your health.
 People who are overweight are at a higher risk of developing conditions like DVT due to too much fat accumulation near the veins.
 As much as exercising will help you shed some weight, what you eat determines whether the weight loss will be progressive and if you will be able to maintain a healthy BMI.
 Eating a balanced diet helps to increase the life quality of people with DVT.

 Drop Unhealthy Habits

 Once a diagnosis has been made, drop habits that may have contributed to the development of this condition.
 Your DVT could be due to smoking cigarettes or other substances.
 Apart from making blood cells stickier, smoking also harms the blood vessels’ lining.
 Finding a way of dropping such a habit will lower the chances of the condition getting worse, which will improve the quality of your life.